 - Volunteer activities

-I enjoy volunteering in my childrens' school.
 I have served on boards and committees nationally to provide input on CAM, and I serve on committees in our hospital to help guide policy and procedures.